skip to main content

 The cost of bond measures is based on the assessed value of properties.
 The assessed value of a property is generally based on the original purchase price and may not increase by more than 2% a year, per Prop 13, while the market value tends to grow at a much faster rate based on market conditions.
 Thus, the assessed value is typically lower than the market value, especially if a property was purchased long ago at a much lower price than it could be purchased for today.
 It is this lower assessed value upon which the repayment cost of a bond measure is based.

-Will this measure increase our school bond tax rates?
+Will Measure E increase our school bond tax rates?

 No. In 1991, CJUSD voters approved Measure N to fund repairs and upgrades that were needed at that time.
 The outstanding Measure N bonds will soon be paid off.
-The new measure will levy tax only after the outstanding 1991 bonds are paid down, thereby extending the tax rate on bonds.
+The School Board will not issue new bonds until the outstanding 1991 bonds are paid down, thereby extending the tax rate on bonds.
 This enables the District to effectively generate new funds for classroom and school improvements and accommodate increasing enrollment in our District.

 Haven’t we already passed bond measures?

 Voters in CJUSD approved bond measures in 1991 and 2008.
 The outstanding 1991 bond measure (Measure N) will soon be paid off.
-It is projected that this measure will extend, but not increase, the bond tax rate currently being paid by the District taxpayers to generate additional funding to upgrade and repair local school facilities and accommodate increasing enrollment in our District.
-It is projected that the new measure will not increase the current tax rate.
+It is projected that Measure E will extend, but not increase, the bond tax rate currently being paid by the District taxpayers to generate additional funding to upgrade and repair local school facilities and accommodate increasing enrollment in our District.
+It is projected that Measure E will not increase the current tax rate homeowners are already paying.

-How can I be sure funds from a potential bond measure will be spent properly?
+How can I be sure funds from Measure E will be spent properly?

 An independent Citizens’ Oversight Committee, comprised of local residents, must review the use of all bond funds from a bond measure and report its findings to the public each year.
 Additionally, annual independent audits of all bond funds are mandatory.

-May funds from a potential bond measure be used for administrator salaries and pensions?
+May funds from Measure E be used for administrator salaries and pensions?

 No. By law, no funds from a school improvement bond measure can be used for non-bond operating expenses, including teacher and administrator salaries and pensions.
 Bond funds can only be used to repair and upgrade Center Joint Unified School District classrooms and facilities identified in the bond measure’s project list.

 I don’t have children attending local schools.
-How does this impact me?
+How does Measure E impact me?

 Whether or not you have school-age children, the quality of local schools impacts the quality of life in a community and impacts local home values.
 Academic research has shown that good local schools create demand for homes and help keep property values strong.